Chargeback Reason Code 53: Not as Described or Defective Merchandise

 Customers may only legitimately file a chargeback for reason code 53 if they can prove an attempt was made to resolve the dispute with the merchant directly.
-An attempt could be asking for a refund or requesting that the merchant take the goods back at the business’s expense.
+An attempt could be asking for a full or partial refund, requesting a merchandise exchange, or petitioning the merchant to take the goods back at the business's expense.

 - Refuses to accept returned merchandise.

 - Accepts returned merchandise but fails to credit the customer's account.